zmalone/chef-web-docs/source/compliance-assess/rhel/get-a-node-to-scan/_troubleshooting.md

-If Chef Compliance fails to create a connection, you'll see something like this:
+If the Chef compliance scanner fails to create a connection, you'll see something like this:

 ![](compliance/connectivity_report_fail_centos7.png)